-Salus University and its clinical facilities will be closed Monday, May 28, 2018 in observance of Memorial Day.
+Salus University and its clinical facilities will be closed Thursday, November 22 and Friday, November 23.

 The University’s Blindness and Low Vison Studies (BLVS) program recently